ACM-Research/targeted-password-guesses/README.md

 ## About

 [ACM Research](https://acmutd.co/research) is a division of the Association of Computing Machinery at the University of Texas at Dallas.
-Over 10 weeks, six 4-person teams work with a team lead and a faculty advisor on a research project about anything from [phishing email detection](https://github.com/ACM-Research/thephishingproject) to [virtual readlity video compression](https://github.com/ACM-Research/vr-user-behavior-clustering).
+Over 10 weeks, six 4-person teams work with a team lead and a faculty advisor on a research project about anything from [phishing email detection](https://github.com/ACM-Research/thephishingproject) to [virtual reality video compression](https://github.com/ACM-Research/vr-user-behavior-clustering).
 [Applications](https://acmutd.co/apply/) to participate open each semester.

 ## Methods